 - Mix warm milk, half the sugar and yeast together in a bowl.
 Leave aside for 5-15 minutes until it froths.

-- In another bowl, mix together the butter, the rest of the sugar, egg and egg yolk.
+- In another bowl, mix together the butter, the rest of the sugar, flour, egg and egg yolk.
 Add to this the yeast mixture and the Tanzhong.

 - Mix well until the dough comes together either with a dough hook or with fingers.
 If the dough seems a little dry, add a little milk one tablespoon at a time.